NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Battlezoo Indigo Isles - Feats/Superior Strikes.md

 You take advantage of outthinking your opponents or catching them drunk.
-When making a melee Strike against a target who is [[Conditions/Stupefied|Stupefied]], you gain a circumstance bonus to the damage roll equal to the number of weapon damage dice or the stupefied value, whichever is higher.
+When making a melee Strike against a target who is [[Stupefied|Stupefied]], you gain a circumstance bonus to the damage roll equal to the number of weapon damage dice or the stupefied value, whichever is higher.

 *Source: *
 *OGL*